thosgood/this-weeks-finds/markdown/201-250/week222.md

 they're caused by collisions between neutron stars and/or black holes:

-6) D. B. Fox et al, The afterglow of GRB050709 and the nature of the short-hard γ-ray bursts, Nature 437 (October 2005), 849-850.
+6) D. B. Fox et al, The afterglow of GRB050709 and the nature of the short-hard \gamma-ray bursts, Nature 437 (October 2005), 849-850.
 Also available at `http://www.nasa.gov/pdf/135397main_nature_fox_final.pdf`

-Despite what the news media are saying, I don't see that this paper "proves" the short γ-ray bursts are caused by such collisions.
+Despite what the news media are saying, I don't see that this paper "proves" the short \gamma-ray bursts are caused by such collisions.
 Instead, I see some good pieces of evidence.

 The faintness of the afterglows suggests some mechanism other than a hypernova.
-But as far as I can tell, the best evidence is that short γ ray bursts tend to happen near the edges of old galaxies, while the long ones happen near the centers of young galaxies.
+But as far as I can tell, the best evidence is that short \gamma ray bursts tend to happen near the edges of old galaxies, while the long ones happen near the centers of young galaxies.